cjdbarlow/bedside-notebook/anaesthesia/general/proneanaes.md

 	* Impaired ocular perfusion
 	Mechanism of blindness in absence of ocular pressure (e.g. use of Mayfield clamp).
 		* $$Ocular / Perfusion / Pressure = MAP - IOP$$
+		A MAP target >70mmHg is reasonable to preserve ocular perfusion during anaesthesia.
 			* IOP will increase with:
 				* Venous occlusion
 				* Rise in CVP